rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

 This article describes the use of PowerShell scripting on Mac and Linux.

-The big question is whether PowerShell is that one scripting that can run both on all major platforms.

 "PowerShell" refers to both the command-line shell and scripting language designed system administration.

 PowerShell is an <strong>object-centered</strong> "management engine"